openvar/rest_variantValidator/docs/DOCKER.md

 ```bash
 $ docker-compose build --no-cache
 ```

 - Complete build
     - The first time you do this, it will complete the build process, for example, populating the required the databases
     - The build takes a while because the  vv databases are large.
 However, this is a significant improvement on previou s versions.
 Build time is ~30 minutes (depending on the speed of you computer and internet connection)
     - The build has completed when you see the message ***"Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them"***

+- Test each container and completes builds if necessary
 ```bash
 # If you have previously installed this software you will need to remove old SeqRepo databases
 $ rm -r -f ~/variantvalidator_data/share/seqrepo/<Previos_SeqRepo_Directory>